fnik9801/fnik9801.github.io-original-/about.md

 ### More Information

-I am interested in high dimensional probability.
-Particularly Spin glasses and their dynamics, and Statiscal learning Theory.
+I primarily work in high dimensional probability.
+In particular I am interested in behavior of spin glasses (static and dynamic), and applications of probability to high dimensional statistical problems.
-Previously I was interested in Geometric Group theory and Geometric topology.
+Previously I have worked on problems in Geometric Group theory and Geometric topology.
 My preprints are available [here](/research)

 ### Contact me